jerrod-lankford/wingy/README.md

 3. Click bots and add the following oauth scopes: `channels:join, chat:write, chat:write.customize, files:write, im:read, im:write`
 4. Go to Interactivity & Shortcuts, Enable and add the following url `https://wingy.herokuapp.com/slack`

+Slack environment also requires the following emojis if you want them to show up: `:venmo: :paypal: :chompy: :chicken: :wings:`

 ## Configuration

 1. From the above website go to Oauth settings and copy the Bot User Oauth Token